 - To add a capodaster number, click to the left of the symbol.
 Consecutive clicks allow you to step through the possibilities. - You can also add a capodaster symbol (a line over the strings), by setting the "Capo String" parameter to a value higher than 0.
-By adjusting the Capo End and Start values, you can create capodaster symbols that span fewer strings. - Use the "Size" pop-up menu to adjust the size of the chord symbol. - If you want the symbol to be horizontal, activate the "Horizontal" checkbox. - If you want to display more or fewer frets than the default six, change the "Frets" value. - If you have defined guitar chord symbols in the guitar library (see below), these are available for selection on the "Library" pop-up menu. - 4.
+By adjusting the Capo End and Start values, you can create capodaster symbols that span fewer strings. - If you want a bigger symbol than the default one, activate the "Large" checkbox. - If you want the symbol to be horizontal, activate the "Horizontal" checkbox. - If you want to display more or fewer frets than the default six, change the "Frets" value. - If you have defined guitar chord symbols in the guitar library (see below), these are available for selection on the "Library" pop-up menu. - 4.
 Click Apply.
 The guitar symbol appears in the score. - Clicking the Insert Notes button will insert the actual notes in the chord into the score.